Taigashaku/Engg1340-Accounting-System/README.md

 Problem setting
 Assumption
 1. Amount by user input does not exceed 2147483647.
-2. All inputs from user are valid
+2. All inputs from user are valid and they follow the format.

 Functions
 1. Record the income and expenses of the user